Quick Start Guide

 Select how the customer will return the item:

-- Drop-off - Customer returns to a physical location
+- In-Store Drop Off - Customer returns the item to a physical location

 Review and Create

-Review the RMA details and click Create RMA.
+Add a Problem Description if needed, review the details and click Create Return.
 ReturnMate will:

 - Generate a unique RMA number